 Albuterol Inhalers and Dogs

-One medication that is particularly concerning are albuterol inhalers.
+One medication that is particularly concerning is albuterol inhalers.
 Dogs will chew on the inhaler and, upon puncturing it, receive a very large dose of albuterol all at once.

 This massive dose causes toxicity by elevating the heart rate to life-threatening levels.
 It also causes very low potassium levels in the blood which, in turn, lead to extreme weakness, incoordination, and, potentially, death.